 This is a painting about the sun striking the distant mountain.
 The rest of the entire painting was reduced in value contrasts, including the clouds, in order to enhance this effect.
-Of course, the light I was seeing for the sketch (the above is a studio painting), was not the light I was painting.
+The light I was seeing when painting the sketch from which this studio painting was the result, was not the light I was painting.
 I have learned how to paint as if a desired light condition exists.

 At about two hours into this painting, a large boat tied up next to the Westward and remained there.
 Fortunately I had taken a digital photograph which I transferred to my lap top for drawing reference.
 Two men appeared rowing a Dory and I photographed them.

 There is a good deal of palette knife work in this painting, using mostly the edge of the knife.
 The flat of the knife is used for random paint applications.
 When using the edge of the knife, I get a sharp edge on one side of a form and then brush away from the sharp edge (White tree trunks).